 Here are trend lines in action!
 Look at those waves!

 Types of Trends

 - Uptrend (higher lows)

 - Sideways trends (ranging)

-Here are some important things to remember about trend lines:
+Here are some important things to remember using trend lines in forex trading:

 - It takes at least two tops or bottoms to draw a valid trend line but it takes THREE to confirm a trend line.